SimpleVM/simpleVMIntroWorkshop/part52.md

 SRR492065_bin.4.fa      d__Bacteria;p__Bacillota;c__Bacilli;o__Staphylococcales;f__Staphylococcaceae;g__Staphylococcus;s__Staphylococcus aureus
    ```
    We could indeed detect in one dataset a **Staphylococcus aureus** and in the other dataset **Enterococcus_B faecium** strain.

-   The next step could be to check the gene prediction and gene annotation.
+   4. The next step could be to check the gene prediction and gene annotation.
 For example you could investigate the resistance genes of Staphylococcus aureus.
-   In my example I have to check the genes of a MAG with the id **SRR492065_bin.4**.
+   In my example output I have to check the genes of a MAG with the id **SRR492065_bin.4**.
    You could for example search for all genes that contain "antiobotic" in its name for further analysis.
    ```
    grep antibiotic output/*/*/annotation/*/rgi/SRR492065_bin.4.fa.rgi.tsv